Recipe: Midlife Kitchen Shashouka

 Stir in the tomatoes, together with the chilli flakes, spices, sugar and lemon and simmer for a further 5-7 minutes until it starts to reduce.

-Garnish with parsley and yogurt on the side.
+Garnish with parsley and yoghurt on the side.